 In our country, 70% of cancers are detected very late, so the treatment results are limited.
 This lack of awareness and late detection leads to a misconception that cancer means death.

 I have started working with the 'Snehaanchal Palliative Care Center' to make a difference for terminally ill cancer patients through their last journey.
-They have medical, psychological, physical, spiritual, emotional and social Pain addressed during our stay with us.
+They have medical, psychological, physical, spiritual, emotional, and social issues during our stay with us.

 I started working with all sections of society through awareness presentations and free mammography and Pap smears.
 I tried giving special attention to rural and low socioeconomic strata that cannot reach screening and early treatment due to financial constraints or inaccessibility.